anvix9/anvix-c.github.io/_posts/2024-01-03-monograph#1:Genesis-of-science-and-relationship-with-artificial-intelligence.markdown

 </p>

 <br/><br/>

 # Reflection
 <br/>
 <p style="text-align: justify;">
 Whether you are a fresh researcher or an expert, you likely have a sense of what science is.
-Let us have it, technically: <u>Science is a methodical approach aiming to improve our interaction with the world through representation, or, if you prefer, models</u>.
+Let us have it, technically: <span><u>Science is a methodical approach aiming to improve our interaction with the world through representation, or, if you prefer, models</u></span>.
 A university professor used to say that science is essentially about creating models.
 Let us bring more clarity to all those words.
 </p>

 <br/>